UTDNebula/nebula-api/graphql/README.md

 # IMPLEMENTING THE GRAPHQL RESOLVER

-Most of the GraphQL frameworks, including ```gqlgen```(Go), follow the **schema-first** approach & auto-generate the boilerplate code resolving the GraphQL schema.
+Most of the GraphQL frameworks, including gqlgen(Go), follow the **schema-first** approach & auto-generate the boilerplate code resolving the GraphQL schema.

 Our responsibility is:
 - Define or update the schema
-- Implement the resolver to fetch (aggregate) data from the database (equivalent to REST controllers implementation)
+- Implement the resolver to fetch (aggregate) data from the database

 ## Define or update the schema (model)
 Define or update schema in ```schema.graphqls```.
 You should rely on ```../api/schema/``` for objects we already have in the database.